Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You build a folded dipole.
 You start with a standard half-wave dipole, then add a second wire running parallel to it.
 You connect both ends of the two wires together, creating a loop.
 The feed point is at the center of one wire.
 This folded structure has higher impedance (about 300 ohms) than a simple dipole.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Folded dipole, Half-wave dipole, Parallel wire, Loop structure
+Folded dipole Half-wave dipole Parallel wire Loop structure

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.